data-steve/rowcol/docs/product/PLATFORM_VISION.md

 5. **Platform Vision:** Every feature is a step toward replacing advisor's entire tech stack
 6. **QBO as Database:** QBO is the system of record, Oodaloo is the interface
 7. **Agentic-Ready:** Build decision frameworks that can be automated later
+8. **Marketplace-Ready:** Build features that work for both direct platform AND marketplace models
+9. **Escher.cpa as Anchor:** Use Escher.cpa to prove the tech-forward model works
+10. **Intuit Acquisition Target:** Build something Intuit would want to buy for $500M-2B+

 ---